 You can change to any other theme that you desire.
 WordPress itself has tonnes of Free Themes in its repository.
 These free themes are community developed and can be used on any site.
 You can even upload the premium theme bought from any seller.

 Follow the steps to change the WordPress theme for free:

 - Navigate to Appearance > Themes sub-menu

 - Click on Add New button at the top

-- Search and select the theme from WordPress repository to install OR you can even Upload the theme from local computer
+- Search and select the theme from the WordPress repository to install, OR you can even Upload the theme from a local computer.

 - Preview and Activate the Theme